surpher/PactSwift/Documentation/ADRs/ADR-004-Dependencies-management.md

 Due to SPM not handling binary dependencies well.
 When linking and embedding a binary framework while building and running in Xcode everything works fine, `xcodebuild` command in command line builds the project and dependencies just fine.

 Yet, when running `swift build` in terminal, SPM doesn't know where to find it.
 That's why a separate SPM package to provide the binary framework as a dependency is required and unfortunately the binary framework is duplicated in the codebase - once in `PactSwiftServices` project and once in `PactMockServer` swift package.

+# Follow-up (September 30, 2020)

+All 3rd party dependencies have been successfully removed from this project/framework.